Krupp–Renn process: Productivity

 Depending on the ore and plant size, a furnace can daily output 250 to 800 tons of pre-reduced iron ore.
 The biggest furnaces, up to 5 meters in diameter and 110 meters long, can process 950 to 1,000 tons of ore daily, excluding fuel.
 A properly operated plant typically runs for around 300 days per year.
 The internal refractory typically lasts 7 to 8 months in the most exposed part of the furnace and for 2 years elsewhere.
 In 1960, a Krupp-Renn furnace using low-grade ore yielded 100 kilotons of iron annually, while a contemporaneous modern blast furnace produced ten times as much cast iron.

 Direct reduction processes employing rotary furnaces frequently face a significant challenge due to the localized formation of iron and slag rings, which sinter together and gradually obstruct the furnace.
 Understanding the mechanism of lining formation is a complex process involving mineralogy, chemical reactions, and ore preparation.
 The formation of the lining ring, which progressively grows and poisons the furnace, is caused by a few elements in minute quantities.
 To remedy this, increasing the supply of combustion air or interrupting the furnace charging process are effective solutions.
-Otherwise, it may be necessary to adjust the grain size of the charged ore or the chemical composition of the mineral blend.
+Otherwise, it may be necessary to adjust the grain size of the charged ore.

 In 1958, Krupp constructed a plant that could generate 420,000 tons per year of pre-reduced iron ore (consisting of six furnaces) which had an estimated value of 90 million Deutsche Mark, or 21.4 million dollars.
 By contrast, the plant erected in Salzgitter-Watenstedt in 1956–1957, which was well-integrated with an existing steelworks, only cost 33 million Deutsche Mark.
 At that time, a Krupp-Renn plant presented itself as a feasible substitute to the established blast furnace process, considering its investment and operating costs: initial investment cost per ton produced was nearly half and operating costs were roughly two and a half times greater.

 The slag, a glassy silica, can be effortlessly employed as an additive for constructing road surfaces or concrete.
 However, the method does not produce a recoverable gas similar to blast furnace gas, decreasing its profitability in most cases.
 Nevertheless, it also solves the issue regarding gas recovery.